Mozu/PayPal-Express/README.md

 **Note:** You can add additonal settings by modifying `src/paltform.applications/embedded.platform.applications.install.js`.

-## Theme
+## Merge Theme Changes

-Merge [Theme](https://github.com/Mozu/PayPalExpress-Theme.git) changes required to enable PayPal Express checkout flow in storefront

-To enable PayPal Express Checkout on your storefront, you must configure your PayPal Express Checkout account information in the Payment Settings page in Mozu Admin.
-Once this information has been entered, the PayPal Express Checkout is available, but in order for it to appear on your storefront for your shoppers your theme must be updated.
+Installing and configuring the PayPal Express Checkout app enables PayPal Express functionality in Mozu Admin.
+To enable PayPal Express Checkout on your storefront so that customers can use PayPal Express as a payment method, you must also merge theme changes to enable the PayPal workflow.
+Mozu provides a sample implementation of the required changes in the [PayPalExpress-Theme](https://github.com/Mozu/PayPalExpress-Theme.git) repository.

-To update your theme to support PayPal Express Checkout, review and apply the changes made in our sample implementation to your own theme.
+To update your theme to support PayPal Express Checkout, review the changes made in our sample implementation and apply them to your own theme.
 A comparison between the core theme and a sample implementation of a theme with PayPal Express Checkout enabled can be viewed [here](https://github.com/Mozu/PayPalExpress-Theme.git).

 For more information on working with themes, including modifying, uploading, installing, and applying the theme to your site, see the [Theme Development documentation](http://developer.mozu.com/learn/theme-development/quickstart).

-## Payment code action
+## Payment Code Actions

-The following are the actions for which embedded.commerce.payments.action.performPaymentInteraction is invoked
+The following are the actions for which `embedded.commerce.payments.action.performPaymentInteraction` is invoked:
 - CreatePayment
 - AuthorizePayment
 - CapturePayment